-We will compare the above four different methods of giving predictive p-values for identifying divergent regions in the Scottish lip cancer data with respect to the Poisson model described in Section~\ref{sec:bmlv}.
-We used OpenBUGS through R package \texttt{R2OpenBUGS} to run MCMC to obtain samples from the full data posterior and the LOOCV posterior.
-For each simulation, we ran two parallel chains, each with 15000 iterations, and 5000 iteration for burning in, and 10000 for sampling.
+In this section we will compare the four different methods for computing predictive p-values in the Scottish lip cancer data with respect to the Poisson model described in Section~\ref{sec:bmlv}.
+We used OpenBUGS through the R package \texttt{R2OpenBUGS} to run MCMC in order to obtain samples from the full data posterior and the LOOCV posterior.
+For each \textit{MCMC fitting}, we ran two parallel chains, each with 15000 iterations; 5000 iterations were for burning in, and 10000 iterations were for sampling.